 The walk of life is a difficult path to tread gracefully…

 I quite dislike the real world.
 It is filled with suffering and abuse and people who use government and tax money to pay for prostitutes.

 I much prefer to read books, watch movies and generally avoid reality altogether.

 I talk a lot and I listen well.
-I am often mistaken for being much younger than I am because I am only slightly above the height of a midget and have the fresh face of a confused and yet slightly bemused albino child.
+I am often mistaken for being much younger than I am because I am fairly vertically challenged and have the fresh face of a confused and yet slightly bemused albino child.
 I am 16 in my head and 60 in my body and mind.